 Step 3: Credit Counseling – a session designed to ensure you are aware of all your options and resources available to you before filing bankruptcy.

-Step 4: The filing – Your Utah attorney will file your bankruptcy with the bankruptcy court and all collection efforts by creditors will be temporarily stopped.
+Step 4: Filing – Your Utah attorney will file your bankruptcy with the bankruptcy court, and all collection efforts by creditors will be temporarily halted.

-Step 5: Financial Education Program completion certificate required by law.
+Step 5: Completion of a Financial Education Program certificate, as required by law.

 Step 7: Discharge of debts – usually 60 days after meeting of creditors.

-John Christiansen is a premier Taylorsville bankruptcy attorney who is recognized for three consecutive years as a Rising Start in the bankruptcy category of Super Lawyers for the Utah and surrounding areas.
-For over 10 years he has consulted and represented thousands of clients in successfully eliminating and reorganizing debt.
-Combine that with Alta Legal’s super-competitive, low-cost pricing on attorney fees and you will have a team that simply cannot be beat.
+John Christiansen is a premier bankruptcy attorney recognized for three consecutive years as a Rising Star in the bankruptcy category of Super Lawyers for Utah and the surrounding areas.
+For over 10 years, he has consulted and represented thousands of clients in successfully eliminating and reorganizing debt.
+Combine that with Alta Legal’s super-competitive, low-cost pricing on attorney fees, and you will have a team that simply cannot be beat.

 We are proudly a federal debt relief agency that helps people file under the bankruptcy code.
-If you are considering filing for bankruptcy in Utah, contact the Taylorsville UT bankruptcy lawyers at Alta Legal for experienced respresentation.
+If you are considering filing for bankruptcy in Utah, contact the bankruptcy lawyers at Alta Legal for experienced representation.

 marker-icon